TypeDreamMoon/DreamFlow/README.md

 - `UDreamFlowFinishFlowNode`: immediately ends the current flow execution
 - `UDreamFlowDelayNode`: waits asynchronously for a duration, then continues through `Completed`

-These nodes target `UDreamFlowAsset`, so they are available in any DreamFlow-derived asset type unless a more specialized node chooses to narrow compatibility.
+These nodes target `UDreamFlowAsset`, so they are available in any DreamFlow-derived asset type unless a more specialized node narrows compatibility.

 ## Multi-output pins

-Nodes can now declare named output pins instead of being limited to one generic `Out`.
+Nodes can declare named output pins instead of being limited to one generic `Out`.

-- Output pin definitions come from `UDreamFlowNode::GetOutputPins`.
+- Output pin definitions come from `UDreamFlowNode::GetOutputPins`
-- The graph editor renders one pin per declared output.
+- The graph editor renders one pin per declared output
-- Automatic transitions can now resolve by output pin name instead of relying only on child index.
+- Automatic transitions can resolve by output pin name instead of relying only on child index
-- Built-in branching nodes use this to expose explicit `True` and `False` outputs.
+- Built-in branching nodes use this to expose explicit `True` and `False` outputs

-## Node preview area
+## Node appearance and previews

 Every `UDreamFlowNode` can expose a compact display area inside the graph node card.

-- Use the built-in `PreviewItems` array for simple previews.
+- Use the built-in `PreviewItems` array for simple previews
-- Override `GetNodeDisplayItems` for fully data-driven custom previews from C++ or Blueprint.
+- Override `GetNodeDisplayItems` for fully data-driven custom previews from C++ or Blueprint
-- Supported display item types are `Text`, `Color`, and `Image`.
+- Supported display item types are `Text`, `Color`, and `Image`
+- Node cards, pins, and connection colors use the node's `NodeTint` so graph visuals stay consistent

-This is useful for showing things like dialogue portraits, task state colors, reward summaries, icons, or short designer notes directly on the node.
+This is useful for showing portraits, state colors, rewards, icons, summary text, or designer notes directly on the node.

+## Large graph behavior

+The editor is optimized to stay usable on bigger graphs.

+- Node details are opened through a deferred update path instead of forcing synchronous details refreshes during selection changes
+- Validation messages are cached by node GUID for cheaper graph painting
+- For large graphs, inline node property editors are automatically disabled once the graph grows beyond the inline-editor threshold, and editing continues in the `Node Editor` side panel

+This keeps large multi-node assets more responsive while preserving normal authoring workflows.

 ## Asset compatibility

-Nodes can now declare which flow asset type they support through `SupportedFlowAssetType`.
+Nodes can declare which flow asset type they support through `SupportedFlowAssetType`.

-- If a node supports `UDreamFlowAsset`, it can be used in any DreamFlow asset subclass.
+- If a node supports `UDreamFlowAsset`, it can be used in any DreamFlow asset subclass
-- If a node supports a specialized asset such as `UDreamQuestFlowAsset` or `UDreamDialogueFlowAsset`, it will only appear in compatible editors.
+- If a node supports a specialized asset subclass from another plugin, it will only appear in compatible editors
-- Incompatible nodes are blocked by palette/context-menu creation and are also reported by validation if they already exist in an asset.
+- Incompatible nodes are blocked by palette/context-menu creation and can also be reported by validation

-The built-in domain nodes are configured like this by default:

-- Quest nodes target `UDreamQuestFlowAsset`
-- Dialogue nodes target `UDreamDialogueFlowAsset`
-- Core nodes target `UDreamFlowAsset`
+Core DreamFlow nodes target `UDreamFlowAsset`.

 ## C++ extension